Gnus Home

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]

 PGP/MIME requires an external OpenPGP implementation, such as GNU Privacy Guard.
 Pre-OpenPGP implementations such as PGP 2.x and PGP 5.x are also supported.
-One Emacs interface to the PGP implementations, PGG (see section `PGG' in PGG Manual), is included, but Mailcrypt and Florian Weimer's gpg.el are also supported.
+The default Emacs interface to the PGP implementation is EasyPG (see (epa)Top section ‘EasyPG Assistant User’s Manual’ in EasyPG Assistant User’s Manual), but PGG (see (pgg)Top section ‘PGG’ in PGG Manual) and Mailcrypt are also supported.
+See section Compatibility with older implementations.

 Note, if you are using the gpg.el you must make sure that the directory specified by gpg-temp-directory have permissions 0700.